 I remember the day I appeared for the X board exam.
 The first paper was English, which I did well.
 The second paper was Maths; it was difficult for me.
 The rest of the papers were relatively easy.
 After the examination, we went to Kottayam.
 When we returned to Baroda, the results were declared.
 I scored overall 75% by God’s grace.
 The marks that I scored in each subject were exactly what I had prayed for.

 In XI, we had Hussein sir who taught English; Saffi madam taught Chemistry, Pandya sir taught Maths.
 I used to go on cycle for Maths tuition at Pandya sir’s place.
-I remember attending the physics, chemistry, and biology laboratory in the school.
-We had to submit practical books every week.

 In XII, life was chaotic.
 Every day I had one or two tuitions – Physics, Chemistry, Maths, Biology, all at different places.
 On early Sunday mornings, I had practical tuitions for Chemistry, Biology, and Physics.
-I used to go on a bicycle everywhere.
-After tuitions, I would be dozing off during the study time.
+I used to go on my bicycle everywhere.
+After tuitions, I would be dozing off during study time.
 Some days, I would leave school early to prepare for the tuition exams.
 Time was precious.

 Despite my best efforts, I did not perform well in the school and tuition exams.
-Biju Chetan helped me in the Biology practicals by drawing diagrams for me.

 During the board exam, Appa used to come with me to the examination venue.
-By God’s favor, I performed better in the final year board exam than the tuition or preliminary school exams.
+By God’s favor, I performed better in the final year board exam than in the tuition or preliminary school exams.
 It’s a miracle that I scored 62%.
 Without God’s favor, I would have definitely failed.
 But I was disappointed about not getting a seat in Engineering or Medicine.

 To be continued.